Quantum Fourier transform

-The quantum Fourier transform acts on a quantum state vector (a quantum register), and the classical Fourier transform acts on a vector.
+The quantum Fourier transform acts on a quantum state vector (a quantum register), and the classical discrete Fourier transform acts on a vector.
 Both types of vectors can be written as lists of complex numbers.
-In the quantum case it is a sequence of probability amplitudes for all the possible outcomes upon measurement (called basis states, or eigenstates).
+In the classical case, the vector can be represented with e.g. an array of floating-point numbers, and in the quantum case it is a sequence of probability amplitudes for all the possible outcomes upon measurement (the outcomes are the basis states, or eigenstates).
 Because measurement collapses the quantum state to a single basis state, not every task that uses the classical Fourier transform can take advantage of the quantum Fourier transform's exponential speedup.

-The best quantum Fourier transform algorithms known (as of late 2000) require only $O(n \log n)$ gates to achieve an efficient approximation.
+The best quantum Fourier transform algorithms known (as of late 2000) require only $O(n \log n)$ gates to achieve an efficient approximation, provided that a controlled phase gate is implemented as a native operation.